 In the US alone, disposable diapers account for 100,000 tons of plastic and 800,000 tons of tree pulp waste per year.
 Each diaper takes 300 years to decompose and 49 million diapers are disposed of every day in the US.

-The bumGenius One-Size diapers cost $19.95 each on the Cotton Babies website.
-I recommend purchasing at least 20 – 30 diapers (depending on how frequently you want to do laundry), so that’s an initial cost of $399 – $598.50.
+The bumGenius One-Size diapers cost $21.95 each on the Cotton Babies website.
+I recommend purchasing at least 20 – 30 diapers (depending on how frequently you want to do laundry), so that’s an initial cost of $439 – $658.50.
+You can also save some money by buying one of their multi-packs.
+They have a pack of 24 diapers for $478.80.

 When you consider that the One-Size diapers are designed to grow with your baby and can be used on future children, that is a significant savings over using disposable diapers.